A proof of Dunfield-Gukov-Rasmussen Conjecture: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank John Baldwin, Paolo Ghiggini and Ciprian Manolescu for helpful conversations, as well as Peter Ozsv\'{a}th and Zoltan Szab\'{o} for the~clarification of details in their cube construction.
+They are also indebted to the anonymous referees who helped us to improve the exposition with their careful readings and valuable comments.
+AB and EW are grateful to the organizers of the Budapest and Annular meetings of the Simons Collaboration ``New Structures in Low-Dimensional Topology'' in 2023/24 for creating a stimulating working environments.
+AB is also supported by the above mentioned Simons Collaboration and the Swiss National Science Foundation grant 200020\textunderscore{}207374.
 AB and KP are supported by NCCR SwissMAP of the~Swiss National Science Foundation.
-LHR is supported by the Luxembourg National Research Fund PRIDE17/\sep 1224660/\sep GPS.
+LHR was supported by the Luxembourg National Research Fund PRIDE17/\sep 1224660/\sep GPS.
 EW is partially supported by the ANR projects AlMaRe (ANR-19-CE40-0001-01), AHA (JCJC ANR-18-CE40-0001) and CHARMES (ANR-19-CE40-0017).